 The first is where the contractor is paid a fee plus the actual third party cost of the construction work.
 Under this arrangement, the contractor can be required to verify the actual third party cost of the work, and this remains the case throughout the project.

 The second is where the parties agree on a lump sum price for the contractor to perform the work as soon as a reasonably precise estimate is capable of being determined.
-This model has the advantage of reducing the administrative burden to both parties, while still preserving transparency for the principal during the
+This model has the advantage of reducing the administrative burden to both parties, while still preserving transparency for the principal during the subcontractor pricing process.

 Where the parties intend to convert the arrangement into a lump sum contract (ie the second option above), this can be done in two ways.
 Either: